Vyral/jerry-van-leeuwen/_drafts/edition-6.md

 Hello Readers,&nbsp;

 Welcome back\!
 We hope you all enjoyed your long weekends, despite the two days of rain\!
 On the bright side, it did give some time to get both outdoor and indoor projects completed.
-Lots of exciting things happening lately...&nbsp;
+Lots of exciting things happening lately…&nbsp;

 ![](/uploads/school.PNG){: width="423" height="55"}